A Pioneering Laboratory

-Caltech has transformed a historic campus building into the prototype laboratory for the future, an unprecedented green renovation that, thanks to the added generosity of Foster and Coco Stanback, makes Linde + Robinson the nation's most energy-efficient science laboratory of its kind.
+Caltech has transformed a historic campus building into the prototype laboratory for the future, an unprecedented green renovation that, thanks to the added generosity of Foster and Coco Stanback, makes the Ronald and Maxine Linde Laboratory for Global Environmental Science one of the nation's most energy-efficient science laboratory of its kind.

-The Linde + Robinson Laboratory is a model of energy efficiency.
+The Linde laboratory is a model of energy efficiency.

 –Foster and Coco Stanback